-The stand-off — Indians and their supporters on one side, police on the other — became an international news event.
+The stand-off — Natives and their supporters on one side, police on the other — became an international news event.

 Make that three.
 Police weighed in on the side of Goliath.
-Police did that so that Canadians would have unrestricted access to valuable oil resources.
+They did that so that Canadians would have unrestricted access to valuable oil resources.

 Things started to go sideways for the Lubicon in the 1950s after vast deposits of oil and gas were discovered in their backyard.